Electrode Material Innovations for Enhanced EV Safety

 Lithium-sulfur battery with enhanced performance using a yoke-shell nanoparticle design.
 The battery electrode contains nanoparticles with a decomposable sulfur core surrounded by a permeable organic polymer shell.
 During charge/discharge, the sulfur decomposes into polysulfides.
 The shell confines the expanding polysulfides and prevents shuttling.
 The void space between the yoke and shell accommodates expansion.
 This mitigates the volume change issue in lithium-sulfur batteries.

-14. Innovative Lithium-Sulfur Battery Electrode with Enhanced Sulfur Coverage and Capacity
+14. Lithium-Sulfur Battery Positive Electrode with Vertically Aligned Bent Carbon Nanotubes for Enhanced Sulfur Coverage and Retention

 ULVAC, INC., 2016